Spring 2021 UW German Studies Newsletter

 For Summer 2021, I have been working on an online course with the Summer Sessions program at UW.
 I have taught the class as a traditional, in-person class in the past but never online.
 At the beginning, I was doubtful that this class – one of my favorite courses! – full of discussions and projects could be translated into an online experience in a meaningful way.
 But the pedagogy and IT experts at Summer Sessions transformed it into an exciting digital experience in ways that looked like… Read more

 What happens when you sell your soul to the devil?
 Was Shakespeare actually German?
 Just how relative is time and does that affect deadlines for this course?
 Whether we know or not, many of the questions that we ask ourselves to makes sense of our lives have a rich history in German speaking lands.
-From the structure of the modern university to the birth of psychoanalysis, from the Protestant Reformation to Marx and Engels’s Communist Manifesto, from classical music to industrial… Read more
+From the structure of the modern university to the birth of psychoanalysis, from the Protestant Reformation to Marx and Engels’s Communist Manifesto,… Read more

 Our newsletter would not be complete without your contributions.
 Let us know how you are coping with this difficult moment in history.
 What makes you get up in the morning?
 How can we support and inspire each other?
 How can we embrace chaos without falling apart?
 You can submit your responses to the newsletter editor, Misha Neininger at nein@uw.edu.